nonetrix/nonetrix/README.md

 I am a trashy programmer that barley know's what they are doing..
+I code in python mostly but I am trying to get better on low level programming in C++ <-- this changes a lot since I can't deside on what programming lanuage to use for low level programming :|